 Vetkoek / Amagwinya

-Balls of bread dough fried to cripsy golden perfection on the outside and fluffy as a pillow on the inside.
+Balls of bread dough fried to crispy golden perfection on the outside and fluffy as a pillow on the inside.
 That is vetkoek.
-Translated to ‘fat cake’ it is not quite clear whether the fat part refers to the voluptious shape or whether it is a referral to the fact that it is cooked in fat, but for sure it is the distant cousin of the Dutch oliebollen.
+Translated to ‘fat cake’ it is not quite clear whether the fat part refers to the voluptuous shape or whether it is a referral to the fact that it is cooked in fat, but for sure it is the distant cousin of the Dutch oliebollen.
 Living up to its name it is a meal upon itself filled with curried mince and chutney, or a really satisfying snack on the go filled with apricot jam and grated cheddar.

 WHERE: Vuyo’s Vetkoekhuis in 16 Station Road, Mowbray

 A milkshake for adults – what’s not to like!
 Even though this delicious liquid dessert laced with whiskey, Kahlua or Amarula is retro-style personified, it is as popular as ever.
 You might not see it on every menu but hey, try ordering it and most bars or restaurants will whip one up in no time.
 Whatever your feelings are on this nostalgic boozy shake there is no denying that it is inherently South African.

 WHERE: Almost any bar or restaurant, but if you need specifics you can’t go wrong with these options.
 Head over to the Hussar Grill Mouille Point and you should be sweet.

 Mogodu/ulusu (curried tripe)

 Beautifully flavoured with a masala spice mix, cinnamon, cloves and bay leaves this beloved tripe stew from the Southern tip of Africa is slow cooked for hours on end until soft.
 Traditionally served with tinga stiff porridge made from fermented mabele/sorghum.

 WHERE: Marco’s African Place offers indigenous African cuisine including tripe prepared the traditional way and live music.